samypy/Quora_Spam_Detection/README.md

     test_accuracy: 0.9437157117518459
     roc_auc_score - 0.9820409516568424

-Xlnet Mode outperformed other two models and hence we have considered XLnet to solve our problem statement.
+Xlnet Model outperformed other two models and hence we have considered XLnet to solve our problem statement.